WebAssembly/half-precision/README.md

-# FP16 Proposal for WebAssembly

-Proposal to introduce SIMD half precision type and operations to WebAssembly.

-Check [Overview](proposals/half-precision/Overview.md) for more details.

 [![CI for specs](https://github.com/WebAssembly/spec/actions/workflows/ci-spec.yml/badge.svg)](https://github.com/WebAssembly/spec/actions/workflows/ci-spec.yml)
 [![CI for interpreter & tests](https://github.com/WebAssembly/spec/actions/workflows/ci-interpreter.yml/badge.svg)](https://github.com/WebAssembly/spec/actions/workflows/ci-interpreter.yml)

+# FP16 Proposal for WebAssembly

+This repository is a clone of [github.com/WebAssembly/spec/](https://github.com/WebAssembly/spec/).
+It is meant for discussion, prototype specification and implementation of a proposal to add support for <<FP16>> to WebAssembly.

+* See the [overview](proposals/half-precision/Overview.md) for a summary of the proposal.

+* See the [modified spec](https://webassembly.github.io/half-precision/) for details.

 # spec